Hser2bio/Lats-Core/CONTRIBUTING.md

 Release Policy
 --------------

-The project leader is the release manager for each Lats Core release.
+The project leader is the release manager for each LATS Core release.

 Copyright
 ---------